 Plus500 is a CFD broker registered in Israel.
 The company’s platform is considered for traders and investors as it is authorized to operate in most countries all over the world, registered with top-tier regulators, such as the UK’s FCA.
 Moreover, Plus500 is listed on a stock exchange and discloses its financials transparently.

-Similarly to eToro, Plus500 also offers Bitcoin CFDs without the need to hold your BTC on a cryptocurrency wallet.
+Plus500 also offers Bitcoin CFDs without the need to hold your BTC on a cryptocurrency wallet.
 Let’s look into this with our step-by-step guide on how to trade BTC on Plus500.